Check out the real world version of the Mercedes-Benz drone delivery van

 At CES this year, Mercedes-Benz brought a polished, complete version of their drone delivery van to display, complete with drones nested up on the roof, and a working intelligent front LED display.
 The van was impressive in person, a Cylon-esque facade hiding a working mobile warehouse within.

 Mercedes-Benz and drone startup Matternet unveiled the concept in September, which they refer to as a ‘Vision Van.’
 The idea is that Matternet’s autonomous drones pick up packages from the van and then fly them to their destination from the central operating base of the van, which can move around as needed to get the drones within their 12 mile range.
-The vans autonomously deliver and return, and can change out their own batteries for gaining a fresh charge.
+The vans autonomously deliver and return, and can change out their own batteries for a fresh charge.

 -